Privacy policy

 Use this form to ask us to delete or restrict personal data we hold in our corporate systems (website analytics, lead records, and related sales tooling).
 We may need to verify your identity.
 If you were only a casual browser and never shared contact details, include any email you may have used in a form so we can match records.

-9. Children
+10. Children

 The Site is aimed at businesses and professionals.
 It is not directed at children under 16, and we do not knowingly collect their data.
+Our ad settings follow Google's policies for content directed at children where applicable.

-10. Changes
+11. Changes

 We may update this policy from time to time.
 The "Last updated" date at the top will change when we do.
 Material changes may be highlighted on the Site.

-11. Contact
+12. Contact

 For privacy questions or to exercise your rights, contact us through the details on the contact section of the homepage, or use the deletion request form above.